-Practicum projects are designed to help students develop strong research, oral, and written presentation skills as well as consulting-based abilities, such as client relations, project management, and team-oriented task management.
+Practicum projects are designed to help students across all SIS International Relations Online programs develop strong research, oral, and written presentation skills as well as consulting-based abilities, such as client relations, project management, and team-oriented task management.

 Practicum students will work in teams on specific projects for one or more clients, such as the U.S. Army Africa, the International Housing Coalition, and the International City/County Management Association.
 Students also have access to optional short-term study abroad practicum experiences.